Hairdressers insurance UK

-Hairdressers insurance UK

 Does a mobile hairdresser need insurance in the UK?

-Not everyone is able to visit the hair salon and others just prefer having their hair styled in the privacy of their own home.
-A mobile hairdresser by definition is mobile and can go the client's home or visit a hospital to provide their valuable service to their clientele.
-Unless you employ staff you are not required by law to have insurance.
-However, as you are working with the public you should consider public liability cover.
+Not everyone is able to visit the hair salon, and others just prefer having their hair styled in the privacy of their own home.
+A mobile hairdresser by definition is mobile and can go to the client's home or visit a hospital to provide their valuable service to their clientele.
+Unless you employ staff, you are not required by law to have insurance.
+However, as you are working with the public, you should consider public liability cover.
 Mobile hairdresser insurance with public liability will protect your business against third party claims.

 What does a standard hairdressers insurance include?

 The hairdresser needs financial protection against third parties that file a claim against them.
 It is referred to as public liability cover.
 This protection can be up to £10 million.
 The coverage will take care of the legal fees of fighting a claim where a third party states they have been hurt, their property damaged and place the blame on the hairdresser.
 This cover also will pay out any settlement.